 Another option would be to hire a GAPS practitioner who can guide you through the roughest times.
 Certified GAPS Practitioners have been trained by Dr. Natasha Campbell-McBride and have extra experience and knowledge to help you on your healing journey.
-You can look for a local GAPS Practitioner (a list of GAPS practitioners can be found here), or if you do not have a GAPS Practitioner in your local area, I am a Certified GAPS Practitioner located in the north-central Illinois area who also does long-distance consults via email, phone, and Skype.
-You can find more information on the services I offer here; you may contact me with questions, comments, or to schedule a consult.
+You can look for a local GAPS Practitioner (a list of GAPS practitioners can be found here) or several GAPS Practitioners will work via long distance communication such as Skype.
+Please contact me if you need help in finding a GAPS Practitioner to work with you.

 2 Replies to “The GAPS Diet”

 Hi and thanks for following my blog!
 I’m excited to explore yours–it looks like a wealth of information!
 One question I’ve always wondered is how are GAPS, SCD, and BED all different–and how do you choose which one is best for you?
 We are doing the BED diet but recently I have started to wonder about GAPS and SCD.
 What made you go with GAPS over BED?